-Avian influenza or bird flu is a viral infection that is highly contagious among birds and is found in domestic poultry and wild birds including raptors, gulls, terns, shorebirds, ducks, geese, and swans.
+Avian influenza, also known as bird flu, is a viral infection that is highly contagious among birds and is found in domestic poultry and wild birds, including raptors, gulls, terns, shorebirds, ducks, geese, and swans.
 Signs that a bird may have avian influenza include:

 - Nervousness.

 - Trembling or lack of coordination.

-- Swelling around the head, neck and eyes.
+- Swelling around the head, neck, and eyes.

 - Diarrhea or sudden death.